SymfonyCasts/symfony7/sfcasts/outline.md

   - change how it instantiates its services
 - Call `debug:config framework` - this will show you the current config
 - In order to see the full config - call `config:dump framework`
+- Mention that you can output the subconfig with `config:dump framework cache`
 - Show `cache.yaml` one
   - Really still part of the `framework` config, just separated out for organization